gvenzl/oci-oracle-xe/README.md

 # Quick Start

-Run a new database container (data is removed when container is removed, but kept throughout container restarts):
+Run a new database container (data is removed when the container is removed, but kept throughout container restarts):

 ```shell
 docker run -d -p 1521:1521 -e ORACLE_PASSWORD=<your password> gvenzl/oracle-xe